-- 8.10 Review the adequacy of our resources dedicated to preventing homelessness and seek to ensure this is given the priority it requires. - 8.11 Continue to respond to approaches from people who are homeless or threatened with homelessness in a way that is person centred, trauma informed, appropriate and timely. - 8.12 Work with landlords seeking to end a tenancy, resulting in a threat of homelessness, to prevent eviction wherever possible. - 8.13 Work with social care, health, criminal justice and the voluntary sector to ensure appropriate support is in place for individuals who have experienced multiple disadvantage and who are homeless or threatened with homelessness and ensure a multi-agency approach to delivery7. - 8.14 Support private landlords and registered providers to bring homes in their ownership, including empty homes, into use for those who are homeless and/ or who have more complex housing and support needs.
+- Review the adequacy of our resources dedicated to preventing homelessness and seek to ensure this is given the priority it requires. - Continue to respond to approaches from people who are homeless or threatened with homelessness in a way that is person centred, trauma informed, appropriate and timely. - Work with landlords seeking to end a tenancy, resulting in a threat of homelessness, to prevent eviction wherever possible. - Work with social care, health, criminal justice and the voluntary sector to ensure appropriate support is in place for individuals who have experienced multiple disadvantage and who are homeless or threatened with homelessness and ensure a multi-agency approach to delivery[5]. - Support private landlords and registered providers to bring homes in their ownership, including empty homes, into use for those who are homeless and/or who have more complex housing and support needs.